SeniorMars/seniormars.com/content/projects/resources.md

 * What about meal plans?

     If you live on campus you need to get a meal plan, however, if you don't then it is optional.
-You can see the plans here: [https://dining.rice.edu/meal-plans-and-tetra](https://dining.rice.edu/meal-plans-and-tetra))
+You can see the plans here: [dining.rice.edu / meal plans and tetra](https://dining.rice.edu/meal-plans-and-tetra))

 * How does our aetna insurance work?